 Bridge2Volunteering (B2V) is a peer support and recovery volunteering project based at the Southampton Drug and Alcohol Recovery Service.
-The B2V volunteers play an essential role in the service and help with the day-to-day running of The Bridge.
-This includes welcoming visitors to The Bridge, being the first point of contact for phone calls, and supporting people through all stages of their recovery journey.
+The B2V volunteers help with the day-to-day running of the psycho-social treatment service.
+This includes welcoming visitors to New Road and supporting people through all stages of their recovery journey.

 Most of the B2V volunteers have been on their own journey of drug use and recovery.
 They know what it’s like to struggle with the daily pressures, stress, guilt, sadness and confusion.
 They understand the challenges trying to find a job, rebuild careers and relationships, and build up self-esteem.
 Because of this, they can empathise with, and be an example to, their peers in recovery.

 The B2V Volunteering service is a win-win for those being supported by the volunteers and the volunteers themselves.
 Many B2V volunteers go on to formal education in areas including literacy, numeracy and Health and Social Care.
 For others, volunteering provides a pathway into paid employment.